nlcsdev/scarycam/README.md

 Before exiting the program, it is recommended that you disconnect your video feed in any software you may be using first.
 After that, simply hit ctrl-c to terminate the program.

 ## Customization
 This github supplies two generated videos, but you may replace them with your own videos.
-The only requirement is that both videos must have the same total amount of frames.
+Both videos must have the same total amount of frames and the name of the video should not be deviate from the source.
+You can change the name of the videos if you are also altering the code accordingly.

 To crop your own videos accordingly, please adjust line `75` in `cam.py`, where the pixels (0,0) is located at the top left corner of your video.
 The parameters are `img[starting_y_pixel:ending_y_pixel, starting_x_pixel:ending_x_pixel]`.
 ```